GateMartin/p3d_camera_controller/README.md

 # Panda3D Camera Controller
 A simple camera controller for the Panda3D engine.</br>
-It allows you to move with WASD keys and to look around or move with the mouse.
+It allows you to move with ZQDS (that's because I'm french ;)) keys and to look around or move with the mouse.</br></br>
+You can easily change the default keys in order to setup a WASD configuration (How to just after the section right below).

 ## Example of use
 ```python